nikantonelli/Groundhog/README.md

 'day' update rate in seconds.
 Must be used without '-c' option.
 A rate of zero seconds will
               make the code wait for user input before going to a days updates

+-b \<day\>

+Used in conjunction with -u to indicate which day to start from.

 -d \<mode\>

-delete all user created cards (not from spreadsheet) where mode is 'day' (at the start
+delete all user created cards (not created by spreadsheet) where mode is 'day' (at the start
               of every day processing), 'cycle' (at the end of the cycle)

 -m \<lane\>